 What meaning do you give to the activity that you have been putting off?
 Do you imagine it as being boring or fun?
-Do you imagine that it will take forever or be quick?
-Do you imagine that you will be able to do it easily or worry that you will stumble or get stuck?
+Are you thinking that it will take forever or be quick?
+Is your internal dialogue telling you that you will be able to do it easily or worry that you will stumble or get stuck?
 If you imagine positives around that activity, you will be more motivated than if you imagine the negatives.

 For some procrastinators, anticipation of the task is often far worse than what the task turns out to be.
 Are you anticipating the task turning out well or not?
 By visualising the activity being a success, you will be much more motivated to take action.